 Popularly known as Bigfoot, the legendary creature Sasquatch is the official animal of the Village of Whitehall.
 Over the years, there have been several Sasquatch sightings in the area.
 In celebration of this mythical figure, Whitehall hosts one of the most unique events you've ever heard of - the annual Sasquatch Festival and Calling Contest.

 This family-friendly event includes food and craft vendors, live music, activities, presentations, and a Sasquatch Calling Contest.
 Both kids and adults unleash their inner Sasquatch live on stage at Skenesborough Park.

 While you're in town, you may want to stop at Busty's Brew & BBQ for a bite to eat and a drink.
 Or, if you're a fan of Lake Champlain's own legendary beast, head over to Champ's Corner Pub & Grill for delicious seafood and pasta dishes.
 For a little extra icing on your road trip, swing by Sweet Genevieve's for premium, flavorful ice cream.

 Saturday, September 24 to Sunday, September 25, 2022

 The Adirondack Wool & Arts Festival is an annual celebration of the role agriculture plays in arts.
 The festival takes place at the Washington County Fairgrounds, and there will be over 100 booths featuring wool, pottery, wood, paper crafts, supplies, all-natural body care products, food, and local craft beverages.

 Attendees will be able to learn how natural animal fibers are used to create yarn and quality clothing.
-There will also be sheep herding and shearing demonstrations, duck herding demonstrations, a used equipment silent auction, and family-friendly activities.
+There will also be sheep herding and shearing demonstrations, a used equipment silent auction, and more.